-You’ve seen these kinds of headbands everywhere.
+You’ve seen these types of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

 Long the purview of over-dressed little boys, dapper accountants, and Bill Nye the Science Guy; we’re blasting out of the bow tie box.
 Unique fabrics and designs create 3 quirky, confident, and stylish ways to wear a bow tie.

 Ribbon artist, Elaine Schmidt brings us this detailed Guest Tutorial that takes you through the steps to create a classic ribbon petal cockcade – a gorgeous embellishment for a bag or to accent a pillow or drapery tieback.

-They’re something useful for yourself or great as a gift; our key fobs use just tiny bits of fabric and notions, and they’re fast and fun.
+Something useful for yourself or great as a gift.
+Our key fobs use just tiny bits of fabric and notions, and they’re fast and fun.
 In fact they were so fun, we did 5 samples, adding piping, stitching, embroidery, and ribbon.

 One of the season’s must-have accessories is the bandana: as a head scarf, or tied around the neck, pony tail, wrist, or even onto bags and totes.
 Fashion flash: you don’t have to use traditional bandana fabric!

 Ribbons and bows… is there anything happier?!
 Our friends at The Ribbon Retreat put together this fun Guest Tutorial showing you how to make bright and colorful bow tie bows in several styles, layers, and colors.

 Fresh blooms from your favorite flowers are always an inspiration.
 Celebrate by creating your own custom flower to wear on a jacket, in your hair, or pinned to a bag.
 Go bold and showy or soft and subtle – just like nature itself.